Volunteer : FAQ

 Due to safety regulations we have to evaluate all situations individually, but we are happy to try and accommodate special needs.
 To discuss your needs, please contact the Volunteer Department at firstname.lastname@example.org or 617-427-5200 ext.
 5096.

-Because each volunteer shift includes training, individuals and groups must commit to at least a three-hour block of time.
+Because each volunteer shift includes training, individuals and groups must commit to volunteering for the entire length of one of our shifts (typically 2.5 - 3 hours).
 There is no long-term commitment required.

 Individuals and Groups are welcome to volunteer on a regular basis, but must schedule their visits with the Volunteer Department in advance.